Model Selection for Treatment Choice: Penalized Welfare Maximization

 \section{Introduction}

 This paper develops a new statistical decision rule for the treatment assignment problem.
 A major goal of treatment evaluation is to provide policy makers with guidance on how to assign individuals to treatment, given experimental or quasi-experimental data.
-Following the literature inspired by \cite{manski2004} (a partial list includes \cite{dehejia2005}, \cite{schlag2007}, \cite{hirano2009}, \cite{stoye2009}, \cite{chamberlain2011}, \cite{bhat2012}, \cite{tetenov2012}, \cite{stoye2012}, \cite{kasy2014}, \cite{kt2015} provide an excellent review), we treat the treatment assignment problem as a statistical decision problem of maximizing population welfare.
+Following the literature inspired by \cite{manski2004} \citep[a partial list in econometrics includes][]{dehejia2005, schlag2007, hirano2009, stoye2009, chamberlain2011, bhat2012, tetenov2012, stoye2012, athey2017, kt2015, armstrong2015, kock2017, rai2018, viviano2019}, we treat the treatment assignment problem as a statistical decision problem of maximizing population welfare.
 Like many of the above papers, we evaluate our decision rule by its maximum regret.